ebby89/Portfolio-Week-2/README.md

 ## Setup/Installation Requirements

-**Option 1:** Use this link, ADD LINK HERE and repeat steps 3 and 4 listed below.
+**Option 1:** Use this link, https://ebby89.github.io/Portfolio-Week-2/index.html and repeat steps 3 and 4 listed below.

 **Option 2:**
 1. Clone Portfolio-Week-2 onto desktop from GitHub using your favorite terminal.